digi-ron/AU-Falcon-SPUD-Project/ECUBCM/Keyfob/Keyfob.md

 ## Changing locking mode (Smartshield models only)

-In the Smartshield models of AU Falcon (Late S2-3), a locking mode can be specified using a factory remote.
+In the Smartshield models of AU Falcon (Late Series 1 - Series 3), a locking mode can be specified using a factory remote.
 Note that this does *not* work on any known aftermarket remote, only the Ford OEM Remotes.
 To change the remote mode, simply hold down the lock and unlock buttons at the same time for approximately 3-5 seconds, the car will acknowledge with a flash of the indicators.
 The 2 modes available are:

 - Single press (one press of the unlock button unlocks all doors)
 - Double press (one press of the unlock button unlocks the drivers door only, another press unlocks the remaining doors)

 ## Aftermarket replacements

-Below is discovered information found while attempting to create a DIY aftermarket guide to creating Smartlock/Smartshield remotes using off the shelf solutions (bias towards Smartlock due to higher ROI if successful):
+Below is discovered information found while attempting to create a DIY aftermarket guide to creating Smartlock/Smartshield remotes using off the shelf solutions (heavy bias towards Smartlock due to higher ROI if successful):

+### Code Ezy
+- confirmed available aftermarket remote as model CE1009 (Product name: Idol Duplicator)
+- can only be used to copy existing remote, therefore one OEM remote required.

 ### KEYDIY
-- confirmed available aftermarket fob is KEYDIY B09-3 universal fob
+- confirmed available aftermarket fob is off-the-shelf version of KEYDIY B09-3 universal fob, advertised through multiple sources as specific for EB-AU1 Ford Falcons
 - profiles available for both Smartlock and Smartshield, however unable to copy OEM remotes and uses the same code for every remote
 - "off the shelf" replacements have very low success rate
 - [Instructions](./KEYDIY/KEYDIY.md)